pizzapanther/neutron-studio/content/talks/2025-02-01-authories-darkness.md

 ## Giving and Prayer vs Materialism and Atheism

 - Our money and our time are manifestations of the this world.
 When we give them to God we declare who our real master is by our actions
+- For where your treasure is, there your heart will be also. *Matthew 6:21 NKJV*

 ---